tzhang-SSR/tzhang-SSR/README.md

 ## I'm a Frontend developer looking for jobs!

-- 😃 Familiar with HTML, CSS, ES2015/ES6, jQuery, ReactJS, and Redux
+- 😃 Familiar with HTML, CSS, JavaScript, ReactJS, NextJS and Redux
-- 📚 Currently learning TypeScript, along with Angular.js and Node.js
+- 📚 Currently learning TypeScript, along with AngularJS and NodeJS
 - 🎵 This is my latest project: [Spotify Master][spotify]
 - 👯 Looking to contribute more to Open Source projects
 - ♟️ Been playing Chess recently, it was fun~